Pulsed quantum annealing: Increasing the success probability for multiqubit systems using pulsed quantum annealing

-Up to now we focus on the case of $5$ qubit to analyze and understand what is the influence of a diabatic pulse to the SP of a multiqubit system, it is desirable to investigate how the proposed diabatic pulsed QA scales as the number of qubits $n$ increases.
-We again consider the cases of annealing time of $t_{f}=5\hbar/\Delta$, with a sampling of $90$ per instance, and $t_{f}=3\hbar/\Delta$, with a $60$ sampling per instance, both positive and negative values of the pulse strength $C$ are considered and the the highest value for $P_{SP,max}$ per instance is recorded.
+Up to now we focus on the case of $5$ qubits to analyze and understand the influence of the diabatic pulse to the SP.
+It is desirable to investigate how the proposed diabatic PQA scales as the number of qubits $n$ increases.
+We consider the cases of annealing time of $t_{f}=5\hbar/\Delta$, with a sampling of the pulse parameters of $90$ samples for each instance, where the the highest value for $P_{SP,max}$ per instance is recorded.
 In order to check this behavior we introduce the relative success probability per multiqubit system

-where $\bar{P}$ is the averaged SP over all instances and $C$. $R_{SP}^{i}$ is a measure of how much the SP increases or decreases for the pulsed compared to the conventional QA.
-For $i=max$ , we compare with the attained maximum SP $\bar{P}_{SP,max}$ while for $i=av$ we compare with the mean success probability $P_{SP,av}$.
+where $\bar{P}$ is the averaged SP over all instances and the sampling over the pulse parameters. $R_{SP,max}$ is a measure of how much the SP increases or decreases for the PQA compared to the conventional QA.

-In Figs.~\ref{fig:08}(a) and (b) we present the value of $R_{SP,max}$, blue dots connected by blue lines, for increasing number of qubit $n$, for annealing times $t_{f}=5\hbar/\Delta$ and $t_{f}=3\hbar/\Delta$, respectively.
-We observe that for increasing $n$ the averaged $R_{SP,max}$ fluctuates around a value of $0.3$.
-We know that the energy gap between the ground and the first excited state decreases as the number of qubits is increased, thus making it harder for the conventional quantum annealing to find the ground state, for fixed annealing time.
-The fact that the averaged SP $R_{SP,max}$ is positive shows that the pulsed QA outperforms the conventional one.
+In Figs.~\ref{fig:08}a we present the value of $R_{SP,max}$, blue dots connected by blue lines, for increasing number of qubit $n$, for annealing times $t_{f}=5\hbar/\Delta$.
+Instances of up to $n=10$ qubits are considered.
+We observe that for increasing $n$ the averaged $R_{SP,max}$ approaches a value of $30\%$.
+In Fig.~\ref{fig:08}b we present the averaged minimum energy between the ground and excited states by varying the qubit number $n$, where 10000 instances per qubit number have been averaged.
+We observe that the energy gap, between the ground and the first excited state, decreases as the number of qubits is increased, thus making it harder for the conventional quantum annealing to find the ground state, for the annealing time discussed in this section.
+The fact that the averaged SP $R_{SP,max}$ is positive shows that the PQA outperforms the conventional one.
 For an annealing time of $t_{f}=5\hbar/\Delta$ the maximum relative SP, $R_{SP,max}$, shows a slight steady increase as the qubit number $n$ increases.
-Of course the averaged relative SP, $R_{SP,max}$ (blue), suffers from high value of the standard deviation, which is plotted as error bars in Fig.~\ref{fig:08}, multiplied by $0.5$.
-For an annealing time of $t_{f}=3\hbar/\Delta$ the maximum relative success probability seems to saturate as $n$ is increased.
-Generally, averaging over randomly generated instances is the main source of the large standard deviation.
+Of course the averaged relative SP, $R_{SP,max}$, suffers from high standard deviation, which is plotted as error bars in Fig.~\ref{fig:08}a, multiplied by $0.5$.